 Ramsey Qubein is a freelance travel journalist covering hotels, cruises,…

 In one of the most talked-about new hotel openings of the year, the new Hotel Indigo Jabal Akhdar Resort & Spa opened in the Hajar Mountains of Oman in September.
-As the Indigo brand evolves into an upscale and boutique lifestyle group of properties, travelers are able to discover a range of new hotels around the world from the Galapagos to the Middle East.
-This resort is a prime example of what IHG wants for the Indigo brand.
+As the Hotel Indigo brand evolves into an upscale and boutique lifestyle group of properties, travelers are able to discover a range of new hotels around the world from the Galapagos to the Middle East.
+This resort is a prime example of what IHG wants for Hotel Indigo going forward.
 Here’s what you can expect as a guest here and five of the best reasons it should be on your bucket list.

 The location